 Background checks are REQUIRED for all regular full-time and part-time positions.
 An applicant may not start work until the background check is completed.

-Detailed information regarding the NAU Background Check process and vendor can be found on our Background Check webpage.
+Detailed information regarding the NAU Background Check process can be found on our Background Check webpage.

 Fingerprint Checks Accordion Closed